rememberSoftwares/gitfaas/README.md

 Gitfaas is a FAAS (Function As A Service) like [Openfaas](https://www.openfaas.com/) or [Fission](https://fission.io/) meaning that it provides developers with serverless containers.

+project status : PRE-ALPHA
+Do not use in production before BETA.
+Everything works but is you try to break it, it will break.

 ## Functionalities

 * **One pod per request** : Each of your requests to Gitfaas will be served by a new pod.
 This tends to create longer responses in time but allows dealing with volumes far easily.